Wiki · Concept · Last reviewed June 19, 2026

 A basic AI procurement cycle begins before vendor selection.
 The buyer should define the intended purpose, affected population, operational context, prohibited uses, data flows, privacy constraints, security requirements, evaluation criteria, human oversight, accessibility needs, and incident paths.
 The solicitation should ask for evidence rather than marketing: model and system documentation, data handling terms, known limitations, test results, cybersecurity posture, subcontractors, hosting location, pricing structure, support obligations, and change notification.

 For agentic systems, procurement must also ask what the system can do.
-Tool permissions, identity, spending authority, connectors, file access, browser use, human approval gates, and rollback procedures are part of the purchased capability.
+Tool permissions, identity, spending authority, connectors, file access, browser use, human approval gates, sandboxing, trace logs, and rollback procedures are part of the purchased capability.
+A chatbot and an agent with production credentials should not pass through the same procurement review.

 Current Context